astrorafael/ema/README.md

 5. Maintains periodic sync with the host computer RTC.

+6. Generates an HTML page with current, averages measurements to be used with a local web server

+7. Publishes current, averages and historic data to an MQTT borker

+8. Manages active/inactive auxiliar relay time windows.
+Shuts down host computer if needed.

-6. Receives commands from the *ema* command line tool to manually open or close relays or extending aux relay the Timed mode.
+9. Receives commands from the *ema* command line tool to manually open or close relays or extending aux relay the Timed mode.

 Most of the files contain desing notes  explaining its intent.
 Enjoy !